ryanwprice/vdes10918/projects/project01/readme.md

 _All criteria are equally weighted_

-1. Ability to identify the pages potential
-Analyze the feature and identify a group of users that need this feature (this should be addressed in the blog)
+1. Ability to identify the pages potential—Analyze the feature and identify a group of users that need this feature (this should be addressed in the blog)
-2. Develop supporting documentation
-Generate a blog post with your project uploaded/linked and a walkthrough with screenshots of the functionality
+2. Develop supporting documentation—Generate a blog post with your project uploaded/linked and a walkthrough with screenshots of the functionality
-3. Quality of visual presentation
-Create a well designed Web page that gives the right information and features to the user for the purpose of the project
+3. Quality of visual presentation—Create a well designed Web page that gives the right information and features to the user for the purpose of the project

 ## Late Work